oracle-livelabs/security/database/advanced/avdf/avdf_v5.2.md

     **Note**: Once you understand how to create an alert, feel free to create another and test it manually

-## Task 7: Audit Vault - Securty Assessment

-...

-## Task 8: DB Firewall - Add the DB Firewall Monitoring
+## Task 9: DB Firewall - Add the DB Firewall Monitoring

 1. Now, go back to Audit Vault Web Console as *`AVADMIN`*"